-Dishes will be served family-style on picnic tables covered in traditional white-and-blue tablecloth.
-Guests will be seated on the same benches that were used in the Munich Oktoberfest celebrations.
+Dishes were served family-style on picnic tables covered in a traditional white-and-blue tablecloth.
+Guests were seated on the same benches that were used in the Munich Oktoberfest celebrations.

-The menu will include Bavarian pretzels, an assortment of handmade sausages and cold cuts, meat platters loaded with crispy pork knuckle, schnitzel, rotisserie chicken, and spaetzli cooked with cream and mountain cheese.
+The menu included Bavarian pretzels, an assortment of handmade sausages and cold cuts, meat platters loaded with crispy pork knuckle, schnitzel, rotisserie chicken, and spaetzli cooked with cream and mountain cheese.

-You may want to learn a few new words before the event, just as Phil and James Younghusband did when they dropped by Solaire for a sneak peek.
+You may want to learn a few new words before the event, just as Phil and James Younghusband did when they dropped by Solaire.
 Check out this video:

 To learn more about Solaire’s and German Club Manila’s Oktoberfest, visit this link.